carlzxc71/ORCA-automation/readme.md

-# Implementing automated ORCA report
+# Introduction

-This project allows you to implement the required services and activate a system that will run your EOP configuration and match it with Microsofts best practice once a month.
+This project allows you to implement the required services and activate a system that will run your EOP configuration and match it with Microsofts best practice once a month. <br>
+The Microsoft Defender for Office 365 Recommended Configuration Analyzer (ORCA)

 ## Why would you want this?